Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 <div class="rule" id="api-58">
   <p class="rulelab"><strong>API-58</strong>: No sensitive information in URIs</p>
   <p>Do not put any sensitive information in URIs when communicating over shared networks</p>
-  <p>Even when the connection is secure, URIs can be cached and logged in systems outside the control of client and server in an API context when communicating over shared networks.</p>
+  <p>Even when the connection is secure URIs can be cached and logged, in systems outside the control of client and/or server, when communicating over shared networks.</p>
 </div>

 ### API access patterns